-2. Limited Exception for Use of PPE
+- 2. Limited Exception for Use of PPE - a.

-a.
 MCCMH will ensure that employees, independent contractors, volunteers, and interns use appropriate PPE unless the individual temporarily and briefly declines to use it.
 There are rare and extraordinary circumstances and if it is his/her professional judgment that in this specific instance its use would have prevented the delivery of health care or public safety services or would have posed an increased hazard to the safety of the individual or co-worker.
 As soon as the situation changes, the individual is expected to implement the full use of all PPE.
-The fact that PPE might alarm a consumer or make a procedure more difficult is not an adequate reason not to use it.
+The fact that PPE might alarm a consumer or make a procedure more difficult is not adequate reason not to use it. - b.

-b.
 In all circumstances when an employee, independent contractor, volunteer, or intern makes a judgment not to use and does not use PPE, MCCMH will investigate and document the circumstances in order to determine whether changes can be instituted to prevent such occurrences in the future.
-For Macomb County employees, a MIOSHA Form 301, Injury and Illness Incident Report (Appendix A) shall be completed by the Supervisor and submitted to the MCCMH Chief Executive Officer, who shall review and send to the Quality Coordinator and the Macomb County Human Resources Department.
-For nonemployees, a Macomb County Accident / Incident Report - Personal Injury form (Appendix B) shall be completed by the Supervisor and submitted to the MCCMH Chief Operating Officer Deputy Director, who shall review and send to the Macomb County Human Resources and Labor Relations Department.
-Such incidents in the prepared quarterly report for submission to the Quality Committee for purposes of risk management monitoring.
+For Macomb County employees, a MIOSHA Form 301, Injury and Illness Incident Report (Appendix A) shall be completed by the Supervisor and submitted to the MCCMH Deputy Director, who shall review and send to the Quality Assurance Coordinator and the Macomb County Human Resources Department.
+For non-employees, a Macomb County Accident / Incident Report - Personal Injury form (Appendix B) shall be completed by the Supervisor and submitted to the MCCMH Deputy Director, who shall review and send to the Quality Assurance Coordinator and the Macomb County Human Resources and Labor Relations Department.
+The QA Coordinator shall include such incidents in the prepared quarterly report for submission to the QA Committee for purposes of risk management monitoring. - 3.
+Locations

-3. Locations